English

 KS4 Overview - Year 10 and 11 Curriculum Plan

-At Norlington, we study the AQA GCSE English Literature course that comprises of two papers, and the AQA GCSE English Language course that also comprises of two final papers.
+At Norlington, we study the AQA GCSE English Literature course that comprises of two papers, and the Edexcel GCSE English Language course that also comprises of two final papers.
 Whilst knowledge of the studied texts is essential, the skills of analysis, evaluation and creative writing are key to success in this subject.
 Consistent feedback, revision and opportunities to learn from a variety of exam resources dominate KS4 with the inclusion of frequent mock and in-class exams.

 KS5 Overview